 This facet deals with how people go about making decisions.
 People who are "thinkers" prefer to make decisions based on logic, experience, and proven methods.
 People who are "feelers" however, prefer to make decisions based on their gut reaction, their emotion, and the most appealing solution.
 Whereas "T's" make decisions with their head, "F's" make them with their heart.

 Judging vs. Perceiving

 This final dimension deals with how much closure we prefer to have in our day to day organization.
-"Judger's" prefer to make lists, plan ahead, and maintain consistency (sitting in the same place in the restaurant, order the same thing, and go to the same place for vacation every year).
-Perceiver's, however, prefer to be random, avoid planning, and will lose any list they make.
+"Judger's" prefer to make lists, plan ahead, and maintain consistency (sitting in the same place in the restaurant, ordering the same thing, and going to the same place for vacation every year).
+Perceivers, however, prefer to be random, avoid planning, and will lose any list they make.
 "J's" could be thought of as "Type-A", whereas "P's" may be seen as "flaky or spacey".

-I'll use the example of planning a vacation together, because road trips and stressful travel tend to be able to bring out the worst in people, especially when the need to plan and communicate arrives.
+I'll use the example of planning a vacation together, because road trips and stressful travel often bring out the worst in people, especially when the need to plan and communicate arrives.
 I'll also bring in a few other examples when appropriate.